gitguige/openAPS_fault_injection/README.md

 # openAPS_fault_injection
-This is a test of fault injection theroy in openAPS simulator
+This is a test of fault injection theroy in openAPS simulator.